What is Sprint Planning? How to do Effective Sprint Planning?

 Teams can schedule the sprint planning sessions at a regular time slot every week or month.
 Then they can prioritize the sessions and parallelly complete other engagements.

-Who does sprint planning?
+Who does Sprint Planning?

 Sizing and Estimation in Sprint Planning